la10736/rstest/README.md

 }
 ```

-You can also inject values in some other way.
+You can also inject values in some other ways.
 For instance you can
 create a set of test by simply indicate the injected values for each
-case: `rstest` will generate a test for each case.
+case: `rstest` will generate an indipendent test for each case.

 ```rust
 use rstest::rstest;